quicwg/base-drafts/draft-ietf-quic-qcram.md

 Length encoded as a 7-bit prefix integer, and finally Length octets of data.

 QCRAM permits strings to begin other than on a byte boundary.
-An "N-bit prefix string" begins with the same Huffman flag, followed by the length encoded as an (N-1)-bit prefix integer.
+An "N-bit prefix string literal" begins with the same Huffman flag, followed by the length encoded as an (N-1)-bit prefix integer.
 The remainder of the string literal is unmodified.

+A string literal without a prefix length noted is an 8-bit prefix string literal and follows the definitions in [RFC7541] without modification.

 ## HEADERS Frames on the Control Stream